panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 ![React Concurrent Rendering Mode](./images/concurrent-2.svg)

-`useTransition()` is a hook that let's you access concurrent mode features inside of the component.
+`useTransition()` is a hook that lets you access concurrent mode features inside of the component.

 When invoking the `const [isPending, startTransition] = useTransitionHook()` it returns an array having 2 value: